TAAP or the Teen Alcohol Awareness Program

 - The role that peer pressure and personal experience may play in the decision to use or abuse alcohol

-Is There a Cost for TAAP?
+Is There a Program Fee?

-A nominal fee is charged to cover the cost of administration and materials.
-Contact the Family Services Director for information on fees and schedules.
+Yes.
+Please contact the Family Services Director for information on fees and schedules.